jokob-sk/NetAlertX/docs/REVERSE_PROXY.md

 3. Activate the new website by running the following command:

-   `a2ensite pialert` or `service apache2 reload`
+   `a2ensite netalertx` or `service apache2 reload`

-4. Once Apache restarts, you should be able to access the proxy website at http://pi.alert/
+4. Once Apache restarts, you should be able to access the proxy website at http://netalertx/

 <br>

 ## Apache HTTPS Configuration (Direct Path)

-1. On your Apache server, create a new file called /etc/apache2/sites-available/pialert.conf.
+1. On your Apache server, create a new file called /etc/apache2/sites-available/netalertx.conf.

 2. In this file, paste the following code:

 ```
     <VirtualHost *:443>
-         ServerName pi.alert
+         ServerName netalertx
          SSLEngine On
-         SSLCertificateFile /etc/ssl/certs/pi.alert.pem
+         SSLCertificateFile /etc/ssl/certs/netalertx.pem
-         SSLCertificateKeyFile /etc/ssl/private/pi.alert.key
+         SSLCertificateKeyFile /etc/ssl/private/netalertx.key
          ProxyPreserveHost On
          ProxyPass / http://localhost:20211/
          ProxyPassReverse / http://localhost:20211/